TBD54566975/technical-steering-committee/charters/rust-core/README.md

 ## Coordination

-The Rust Core Working Group will need to coordinate regularly with the web5 and tbdex Working Groups as a means of consuming the specification output of said Working Groups, and providing concrete feedback to said Working Groups which arises during implementation.
-The Rust Core Working Group will require the web5 and tbdex Working Groups to produce codified specification resources which enable implementation, and will provide concrete feedback in the form of meeting attendance, and the codified resources of open source development (Issue tickets, Pull Requests, comments, & RFCS).
+The Rust Core Working Group will need to coordinate regularly with the web5 and tbdex Working Groups as a means of consuming the specification output of said Working Groups, and providing concrete feedback to said Working Groups which arise during implementation.
+The Rust Core Working Group will require the web5 and tbdex Working Groups to produce codified specification resources which enable implementation, and will provide concrete feedback in the form of meeting attendance, and the codified resources of open source development (Issue tickets, Pull Requests, comments, & RFCs).

 In order to coordinate with the web5 and tbdex Working Groups, the Rust Core Working Group will elect the following individuals to represent the Rust Core Working Group within the respective Working Groups:

-- web5: Kendall Weihe (🚧 Neal? 🚧)
+- web5: Neal Roessler (@nitro-neal)
-- tbdex Diane Huxley
+- tbdex: Diane Huxley (diehuxx)

-The above individuals will be required to participate in the respective Working Group and bridge the gap between consumption of said Working Groups Deliverables, and concrete feedback from implementation.
+The above individuals will be required to participate in the respective Working Group and bridge the gap between consumption of said Working Groups Deliverables, and concrete feedback.

 ## Communication